 8. Have your running and jumping technique analyzed and corrected by a physical therapist.

 Incorrect running, jumping, and landing techniques can cause shin splints.
 Your physical therapist can help you understand how to improve your exercise technique to avoid shin splint pain.
-Your physical therapist also can check to see which muscles are tight or weak, and teach you how to stretch and strengthen them.
+They also can check to see which muscles are tight or weak, and teach you how to stretch and strengthen them.

-A physical therapist can observe how you move and run, determine how your body reacts, and then establish a program of care for prevention, recovery, and progression of your desired activity.
+A physical therapist can observe how you move and run, determine how your body reacts, and then design a program of care to help you prevent shin splints, or recover if you are experiencing them.
+They also can design an exercize program that you can follow to safely progress your desired activity to reach your fitness or performance goals.